ActiveBrainAtlas/MouseBrainAtlas_dev/doc/alignments.md

+## Definitions from `convert_frame_and_resolution`, data_manager.py line 440

+- wholebrain: formed by stacking all sections of prep1 (aligned + padded) images
+- wholebrainWithMargin: tightly wrap around brain tissue.
+The origin is the nearest corner of the bounding box of all images' prep1 masks.
+- wholebrainXYcropped: formed by stacking all sections of prep2 images
+- brainstemXYfull: formed by stacking sections of prep1 images that contain brainstem
+- brainstem: formed by stacking brainstem sections of prep2 images
+- brainstemXYFullNoMargin: formed by stacking brainstem sections of prep4 images

+Build-in 2-D frames include:
+- {0: 'original', 1: 'alignedPadded', 2: 'alignedCroppedBrainstem', 3: 'alignedCroppedThalamus', 4: 'alignedNoMargin', 5: 'alignedWithMargin', 6: 'originalCropped'}

 ## Alignment file naming schema

 Alignments are always with respect to a certain brain.
 Alignment files always contain the keywords `_wrt_<BRAIN_TYPE>` to indicate this.
 There are 4 major "brain types" that I list below.